megaconfidence/open-song-database/README.md

 	"lastname": "Doe"
 }
 ```
-An email would be sent which contains the API `TOKEN`
+An email would be sent which contains the API `Key`

 ### Artist Search